scriptrdotio/howto/tutorials/endtoendapp1/README.md

 - Click your username in the top-right corner of the screen
 - From the drop-down, select "settings"
 - Click the "Channel" tab
-- Add a new channel (name it "dashboardchannel" for this tutorial) them click the check sign
+- Add a new channel (name it "dashboardchannel" for this tutorial) then click the check sign

 ![create_channel](./ingestion_script_2.png)